dcmikki/devbox-windows/README.md

 ### Install Environment

-First up, on the target machine, download the initial-bootstrap.bat file in this repository and save it to some location.
+First up, on the target machine, download the initial-bootstrap.bat file in this repository and save it to your user profile directory at `%USERPROFILE%`.
 Then run cmd.exe as Administrator and run that script:
 ```
 Microsoft Windows [Version 6.1.7601]
 Copyright (c) 2009 Microsoft Corporation.
 All rights reserved.

-C:\Windows\system32>cd c:\Users\cygwin
+C:\Windows\system32>cd %USERPROFILE%

 c:\Users\cygwin>initial-bootstrap.bat